omines/akismet/README.md

 and keep the test coverage at 100%.

 Before committing, run `bin/prepare-commit` to automatically follow coding standards, run PHPStan and run all tests.
+To run the live tests create a `.env.local` defining `AKISMET_KEY`.
+As they run in test mode they will not interfere with your quota or get you banned.

 ## Legal